acli/new_clock/doc/CHIMES.md

 (“Westminster Quarters”, 2021; “Whittington chimes”, 2021).

-Oliver (n.d.) and Harrison (2000) have documented many more melodies, but I have not used these additional melodies because it is unclear whether any other melody can be used – except those that clearly are still copyrighted and therefore cannot be used.
+Oliver (n.d.) and Harrison (2000) have documented many more melodies, including many that in theory should be in the public domain and thus usable;
+but I have not used these additional melodies because it is unclear whether any of these are in fact in the public domain – except those that clearly are still copyrighted and therefore cannot be used.

 The Whittington chimes actually has nothing to do with Whittington.